 “We've dug this hole all by ourselves

 Deep enough to scratch the surface of hell”

-Regarding the content THE PARIAH like to paint with dark colours.
-Once again ‘Silent Birds’ allows to draw conclusions on the rest of the new material, like frontman and singer Henning Begemann explains: “During the time when I was writing the lyrics for the new Album, I was thinking a lot about our behaviour towards others.
-Why do we act like everything’s great while we know that this is a lie and everyone else is doing the exact same thing.
-But despite the facts, no one is ever starting to question all this.
-The thought finally lead me to question the concept of truth in general, which is usually an irrevocable term.
+Regarding the content THE PARIAH like to paint with dark colors.
+Once again 'Silent Birds' allows to draw conclusions on the rest of the new material, like frontman and singer Henning Begemann explains: “During the time when I was writing the lyrics for the new album, I was thinking a lot about our behavior towards others.
+Why do we act like everything's great while we know that this is a lie and everyone else is doing the exact same thing.
+But despite the facts, no one is ever starting to question all of this.
+The thought finally leads me to question the concept of truth in general, which is usually an irrevocable term.
 This hiding and twisting of the truth was a leitmotif for all the lyrics.
-‘Silent Birds’ for example is about the inevitable and self-inflected downfall of humanity, while everyone thinks that that we are at the absolute peak of our evolution.”
-Henning further explains: ”The title ‘Silent Birds’ is related to the birds that were once held in the coal-mines to warn the miners about toxic gases.
+'Silent Birds' for example is about the inevitable and self-inflected downfall of humanity, while everyone thinks that we are at the absolute peak of our evolution.”
+Henning further explains: ”The title 'Silent Birds' is related to the birds that were once kept in the coal-mines to warn the miners about toxic gases.
 When the birds had stopped singing it was high time to leave the mine quickly.
-This picture of the dark mine where you realise the silence too late and this might probably mean the end for you, was, in my eyes, a very depressing picture but a very appropriate one as well.”
+This picture of the dark mine where you realize the silence too late and this might probably mean the end for you, was, in my eyes, a very depressing picture but a very appropriate one as well.”

 With their new material THE PARIAH are searching for nothing less than the truth.
 If they have found it, remains to be seen.
 That you can expect nothing but honesty and authenticity from them was and will never be doubted.